sraboy/skaa_editor/readme.md

 Thanks to everyone at [7kfans.com/](http://www.7kfans.com/), the new home of Seven Kingdoms and its open source project, for keeping 7KAA awesome and now up-to-date.
 I'd also like to give a shoutout to [Cyotek](http://www.cyotek.com/) for their awesome [ImageBox control](https://github.com/cyotek/Cyotek.Windows.Forms.ImageBox) and [ColorPicker](https://github.com/cyotek/Cyotek.Windows.Forms.ColorPicker), both of which have been extended for this project's use.

 ## license
-This project code is GPLv3, unless otherwise noted in the code or documentation.
-Game content from 7KAA remains under that project's license, [http://www.7kfans.com/wiki/index.php/Seven_Kingdoms:Copyrights](mostly all GPL as well).
-Again, see the source for specifics but other licenses include:
+The project is primarily governed by the [MIT license](http://www.opensource.org/licenses/mit-license.php) Game content from 7KAA remains under that project's license, [http://www.7kfans.com/wiki/index.php/Seven_Kingdoms:Copyrights](mostly GPLv3).
+See the [License Readme](https://github.com/sraboy/skaa_editor/tree/master/other/licenses/_license_readme.md) for details on the license for each component in the project.

-- CC-by-NC-ND 2.5: Some icons/graphics from Paint.NET
-- FDL-1.2: The current paint bucket fill implementation
-- MIT: Cyotek's controls
-- VCKicks (proprietary license): BitmapProcessing library